 After a recent assessment, the existing bridge was determined to be structurally deficient and functionally obsolete.
 The condition of the bridge has deteriorated with time and now needs a full replacement in order to provide a safer crossing over the river.

 The new bridge will widen both travel lanes and road shoulders in order to improve safety for motorists.
 In addition, once constructed, the new bridge will meet Caltrans and American Association of State Highway and Transportation Officials structural and geometric standards.

 The project estimated construction cost is approximately $22,720,477 with most of the project funding coming from the federally funded Highway Bridge Program.
 Other project funding is also coming from the Senate Bill 1, Road Maintenance and Rehabilitation Account.

 Construction of the bridge replacement will be conducted in two stages to allow traffic to continue using the crossing while the new bridge is being built.
-Stage one will begin in late spring 2021 and stage two is anticipated to begin in late spring 2022.
+Stage one will begin in late spring 2021 and stage two began in late spring 2022.